talzuzut/github-scanner/README.md

 ### Environment Variables

-1. In the root directory of the project, create an `.env` file and add your GitHub API token as follows:
+1. In the `backend` directory of the project, create an `.env` file and add your GitHub API token as follows:

 `GIT_HUB_API_TOKEN=your_token_here`